 Track and trim your expenses

 The importance of tracking your expenses cannot be overstated.
 With careful tracking of your expenses, you will have a better idea of where your money is going.
 If you aren’t happy with your current spending habits, then you can see your progress as you adjust your spending habits.

 As you track your expenses, take note of any charges that seem unreasonably large.
 It is quite possible that you are overpaying for a service.
 In order to avoid this, try calling the bill provider to ask for a discount.
 If that doesn’t work, then switch providers to land a better deal.

 Textbooks do not change often.
 Instead of buying a brand new book, seek out a used copy.
 You can find used copies of textbooks at shops around campus or on Facebook Marketplace.

 Beyond cheap textbooks, check out your campus library.
 In many cases, you’ll be able to check out a copy for free.
 If you’ll only need the textbook for a few assignments, then you might want to save the money and sit at the library for a few hours.

 Find free food

 One amazing thing about college campuses is that there is free food in abundance.
 You might encounter free pizza nights or food giveaways on any given day.
-Seek out these free sources of food to stretch your budget farther.
+Seek out these free sources of food to stretch your budget further.